nicocarr04/GDG/README.md

 # GDG
-This program as been made by a beginner in C# please take notice that bugs are possible.
+This program as been made by a beginner in C# and WinForms please take notice that bugs are possible.
 Also, this program is mainly in french.